-This worksheet is to be used by taxpayers filing Schedule F (Form 1040) or who are employees or partners, and who are using actual expenses to figure the deduction.
+This worksheet is to be used by taxpayers filing Schedule F (Form 1040 or 1040-SR) or by partners with certain unreimbursed ordinary and necessary expenses if using actual expenses to figure the deduction.
 If you are using the simplified method to figure your deduction, use the Simplified Method Worksheet, later.